 “When I’m lucky.” he said.

-“That, dear boy, is Assylyl, the Far One.
+“That, Flatlander, is Assylyl, the Far One.
 No one knows his real name.
-They just decided to name him after the mad ramblings of the first poor soul to lay eyes upon him.
-He came from a place outside of space and time, at least as we know it, a starving derelict who satisfied his insatiable hunger with the people of this world, with his army of the Following betraying their fellows in the hopes he wouldn’t count them amongst his food.
-So it was until he was eventually felled.”
+His title was taken from the mad gibberish from the first poor soul to lay eyes upon him.
+He came from a place outside of space and time, at least as we know it, a starving derelict who satisfied his insatiable hunger with the people of this world.
+His army of the Following betrayed their fellows in the hopes he wouldn’t count them amongst his food.
+Until he was eventually felled.”

 “Her, verd.
 I knew her.”
 I said.

 “What’s that spike up there?” he asked.